James Burton (property developer): Significant property developments

 — Architectural historian Guy Williams, about James Burton (b.
 1761), in 1990.

-Between 1790 and 1792, he asked the Governors of the Foundling Hospital for a permission to exclusively build the whole of Brunswick Square, but they declined to waive their rule of prohibition of any one speculator to develop more than a small proportion of the ground, and granted Burton only land on the south side of Brunswick Square and part of Guilford Street.
+Between 1790 and 1792, he asked the Governors of the Foundling Hospital for a permission to exclusively build the whole of Brunswick Square, but they declined to waive their rule of prohibition of any one speculator to develop more than a small proportion of the land, and granted Burton only land on the south side of Brunswick Square and part of Guilford Street.
 Subsequently, however, Burton expanded that holding by further purchases until he became the most extensive builder on the Hospital's Estate, and owned most of its western property.
 He between 1792 and 1802 he built 586 houses on the Estate, on which he spent over £400,000 in Georgian money, until the number of his constructions on the estate were 600.
 Samuel Pepys Cockerell, advisor to the Governors of the Foundling Hospital, commended Burton's excellence:

 "Without such a man [James Burton], possessed of very considerable talents, unwearied industry, and a capital of his own, the extraordinary success of the improvement of the Foundling Estate could not have taken place...
 By his own peculiar resources of mind, he has succeeded in disposing of his buildings and rents, under all disadvantages of war, and of an unjust clamour which has repeatedly been raised against him.
 Mr. Burton was ready to come forward with money and personal assistance to relieve and help forward those builders who were unable to proceed in their contracts; and in some instances he has been obliged to resume the undertaking and complete himself what has been weakly and imperfectly proceeded with...".

 The contemporary Oxford Dictionary of National Biography contends that 'there is certainly no doubt about his energy and financial acumen'.
 Burton's industry made him 'most gratifyingly rich'.
 Throughout his development of the Foundling Hospital Estate, Burton was encouraged by Francis Russell, 5th Duke of Bedford, and his successor, John Russell, 6th Duke of Bedford, and by The Worshipful Company of Skinners, to develop the remainder of Bloomsbury and their adjacent estates.
 In 1800, Burton bought a portion of the London estate of the Dukes of Bedford, and demolished the Bedfords decaying London mansion, Bedford House, on the site of which he constructed family homes, including the houses of Bedford Place and Russell Square.